-Costs associated with defense of the lawsuit filed by Mr. Klein have to date been paid in part, subject to a reservation of rights, by CCIC, which is the carrier for our D&O Insurance Policy that was in place at the time Mr. Klein's employment with Omeros was terminated.
-On February 21, 2012, CCIC filed a complaint for a declaratory judgment against us, our CEO and Mr. Klein in the WDWA, seeking a declaration that CCIC owes no duty to indemnify or defend us or our CEO against the allegations raised by Mr. Klein.
-We expect that CCIC will continue to pay defense costs related to the lawsuit while the declaratory judgment action is pending.
-We intend to defend vigorously the declaratory judgment action filed by CCIC, and while we can provide no assurances regarding the outcome of the litigation with CCIC, we believe CCIC is required under the D&O Insurance Policy to pay our defense costs related to the lawsuit filed by Mr. Klein.
+Costs associated with the defense of the lawsuit filed by Mr. Klein have to date been paid in part, subject to a reservation of rights, by CCIC, which was the carrier for our Directors, Officers and Corporate Liability Insurance Coverage that was in place at the time Mr. Klein's employment with us was terminated.
+We have been and will continue to pay the remaining portion of the costs of defending the claims raised by Mr. Klein.
+On February 21, 2012, CCIC filed a complaint for a declaratory judgment against us, our chief executive officer and Mr. Klein in the WDWA, seeking a declaration that CCIC owes no duty to indemnify or defend us or our chief executive officer against the allegations raised by Mr. Klein.
+We expect that CCIC will continue to pay a portion of the defense costs related to the qui tam claims in this lawsuit while these matters are pending.
+We intend to defend the declaratory judgment action vigorously.
+While we can provide no assurances regarding the outcome of the litigation with CCIC, we believe CCIC is required under the insurance policy to pay our defense costs related to the lawsuit filed by Mr. Klein.